 A base spec Kamiq will set you back around $26,990.
 At the top of the range, a Limited Edition will cost around $35,490.
 In the interests of comparison, a base-spec Hyundai Kona costs around $24,300 (with no add-ons) and an entry-level Mazda CX-390 starts at about $30,990.

 Advantages & Disadvantages

 - Good level of tech, including autonomous safety features.

 - Reviewers don't find the driving experience particularly noteworthy.

 - No hybrid or diesel variants.

-If you want a good all-rounder that will take you, your family and your luggage wherever it needs to go in an economical and comfortable fashion, the Kamiq is a great option.
+If you want a good all-rounder that will take you, your family and your luggage wherever it needs to go economically and comfortably, the Skoda Kamiq is a great option.
 Particularly strong on shorter trips, due to its excellent fuel efficiency, this is a safe, versatile SUV that is going to work well for many families.

 Unfortunately, it is quite utilitarian in appearance, both inside and out.
 It's also not noted for its performance and driving experience - both are rated as satisfactory, but not anything to get excited about.